Jaydeep1-Chotaliya/Concrete_Strength_Prediction/README.md

 **Step 4 Data Analysis :**

--- domain understanding
+* domain understanding

 Definition: Concrete strength refers to the ability of concrete to withstand various types of loads or stresses without failing or losing its structural integrity.

 Importance: Accurately predicting concrete strength is critical for ensuring the safety and durability of structures.
 It influences the design, construction, and maintenance phases of a construction project.

---Factors Influencing Concrete Strength:
+* Factors Influencing Concrete Strength:

 Material Composition: The types and proportions of cement, aggregates, water, and admixtures used in the concrete mix significantly impact its strength.
 Curing Conditions: The curing process, including temperature, humidity, and duration, affects the hydration of cement and consequently the strength development of concrete.